-- 1. 120 semester hours are required for graduation.
-Any additional hours of college-level credit can be used to equal minimum 120 semester hours required for degree. - 2.
-The combination of Finance 280 (Business Law II) and Finance 380 (Business Law II) is highly recommended for accounting majors.
-FIN 380 satisfies 300-400 level Business elective. - 3.
-MGMT 345 should be taken as early as possible to learn Excel skills used in other accounting courses.
+1. 120 semester hours are required for graduation.
+Any additional hours of college-level credit can be used to equal minimum 120 semester hours required for degree.

+2. Finance 280 and Finance 380 are highly recommended for accounting majors.
+FIN 280 will substitute for FIN 270.
+FIN 380 will satisfy the 300-400 level Business elective.

+3. MGMT 345 should be taken as early as possible to learn Excel skills used in other accounting courses.